ftrueck/rpi_pihole_selfmaint/README.md

 - Repeatable and stable setup (can be replicated in minutes)
 - Fire and Forget

+## Features
+- A very fast DNS resolver locally run in your network
+- Ad blocking based on DNS
+- ipV6 ready (radvd and DNSmasq advertise the pihole as a DNS server in your network)

 ## Setup
 - setup a RPI(4/5) with ubuntu core
-- configure its network to a static address
+- configure its network to a static address (make sure to also set the ipV6 address from the docker-compose.yml to your network interface if you want ipV6)
 - sudo snap install docker
 - create a directory where you want to have your files stored
 - create the subdirectories and the config files I have prepared